 - Is full of vague assertions

-- Says thing that are inadequately supported with hard data, examples or evidence of
+- Says things that are inadequately supported with hard data, examples, or evidence of

-- Sounds like busywork exercise (does not explain things for a more general audience than he professor, nor does it take itself seriously as a piece of writing someone would actually want to
+- Sounds like a busywork exercise (does not explain things for a more general audience than the professor, nor does it take itself seriously as a piece of writing someone would actually want to

 - Is poorly organized